Curriculum Learning Objective: Understand decay of particles in terms of the quark model

-Beams of protons are accelerated around the Large Hadron Collider (LHC) and are brought to collision at the centre of the ATLAS detector.
-The collisions produce debris in the form of new particles which fly out in all directions and are recorded by the detector.
+Beams of protons are accelerated around the ring of the Large Hadron Collider (LHC).
+These beams collide at the centre of the ATLAS detector.
+These collisions produce debris in the form of new particles which fly out in all directions and are recorded by the detector.
 Over a billion particle interactions take place in the ATLAS detector every second.

 An event is the data resulting from a particular bunch-crossing.

 Pile-up is defined as the average number of particle interactions per bunch-crossing.
-It is directly correlated with the instantaneous luminosity.
+It is directly correlated with something known as ‘instantaneous luminosity’.

 Luminosity is one of the most important parameters of the LHC.
 Its details are hard to explain briefly, but it essentially gives a measure of how many collisions are happening in a particle accelerator.
-The higher the luminosity, the more data the experiments can gather to allow them to observe rare processes.
-However, increasing luminosity increases pile-up.
-This presents a challenge for physics analyses as it makes successfully identify collisions of interest harder because so many particle interactions occur.
+The higher the luminosity, the more data the experiments can gather increasing the likelihood of observing rare processes.
+However, as mentioned, increasing luminosity of course increases pile-up.
+This presents a challenge for physics analyses as it makes successfully identifying collisions of interest harder because so many particle interactions occur.